-The Health Information Technology program is a limited enrollment curriculum and program applicants are accepted based upon a selective admission process.
+The Health Information Technology program is a limited enrollment curriculum.
+Program applicants are accepted in the Fall and Spring semesters once minimum admission criteria are met.
 Admission criteria for the Health Information Technology program are reviewed annually and are subject to change.

-A student may apply to the Health Information Technology program once eligibility requirements are met.
+A student may apply to the Health Information Technology Program once minimum admissions criteria are met.

-Prospective applicants are highly encouraged to complete an information session as well as contact the Health Information Technology Admissions Counselor prior to developing a plan for completing these requirements.
-The Admissions Counselor will review each applicant's progress, provide further guidance, and allow access to the Health Science Program application once all minimum admission requirements are met.
+Prospective applicants are highly encouraged to complete the Health Sciences information session as well as contact the Admissions Office prior to developing a plan for completing minimum requirements.
+The Education Navigator will review each applicant's progress, and provide further guidance.